chelshaw/gdno-app2/README.md

 1. Pull down the repo

 2. `yarn install` inside the root directory
+    Note: Make sure your node version is set to 10.15.3

 3. `cd ios; pod install` to install the ios podfiles